 Change the last paragraph as follows:

-If transmitted by a non-DMG STA, the BSSID (TA) field is the address of the STA contained in the AP except that the Individual/Group bit of the BSSID (TA) field is set to 1 in a CF-End frame transmitted by a VHT STA to a VHT AP or an HE STA to an HE AP in a non-HT or non-HT duplicate format to indicate that the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT.
+If transmitted by a non-DMG STA, the BSSID (TA) field is the address of the STA contained in the AP except that the Individual/Group bit of the BSSID (TA) field is set to 1 in a CF-End frame transmitted by a VHT STA to a VHT AP or an HE STA to an HE AP or an EHT STA to an EHT AP in a non-HT or non-HT duplicate format to indicate that the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT.
 If transmitted by a DMG STA, the TA field is the MAC address of the STA transmitting the frame.
+In a CF-End frame transmitted by an EHT STA in a non-HT duplicate format with bandwidth greater than 160MHz, the TBD FIELD IN THE SERVICE FIELD carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT as in Table 34-x and the TA field value is a bandwidth signaling TA.

 9.3.1.7 BlockAckReq frame format